AraneaDev/accountant/docs/recordable-configuration.md

 # Recordable configuration
-This section of the documentation describes the basic `Recordable` settings.
+This section describes the basic `Recordable` settings.

 ## Ledger threshold
-Out of the box, there's no limit to the number of `Ledger` records that are kept for a given `Recordable` model.
+Out of the box, there's no limit for the number of `Ledger` records that are kept for a given `Recordable` model.
 If needed, set the threshold configuration to a positive `int` of your choice, to keep `Ledger` records to a minimum.

 > **TIP:** By default, the `accountant.ledger.threshold` value is set to `0` (zero), which stands for no limit.